mfcovington/Log-Reproducible/README.md

     #GITDIFF: +An added line
     #GITDIFF:  Another unmodified line

-If you are familiar with git, you will be able to figure out that the git repository is on the `develop` branch and the most recent commit (`f483a06`) has the message: "Awesome commit message".
+If you are familiar with Git, you will be able to figure out that the Git repository is on the `develop` branch and the most recent commit (`f483a06`) has the message: "Awesome commit message".

 In addition to a newly added file and an untracked file, there are two previously-committed modified files.
 One modified file has subsequently been staged (`staged-modified-file`) and the other is unstaged (`unstaged-modified-file`).
 Both modified files have had `A deleted line` replaced with `An added line`.